-We’ve read it on different newspapers (for those who still read the printed ones), as well as on multiple online news: whenever there has been some popular movement, it almost come without surprise that there have been attempt to block access to social media sites that allow people to share photos, info as well as videos online.
+We’ve read it in different newspapers (for those who still read the printed ones), as well as on multiple online news: whenever there has been some popular movement, it almost comes without surprise that there have been attempt to block access to social media sites that allow people to share photos, info as well as videos online.
 What do you think it will be the next blocked platform?

-Chinese version to … everything
+A Chinese version of… everything

 – in the search engine field, when most regular internet user would refer to Google, Chinese would be molded to use Baidu.